fgsect/unicorefuzz/README.md

 If you do need it, add all occurrences you want to replace to the `config.py`~~

 This issue seems to be resolved in the latest unicorn master branch.
 Unicornmode in AFL++ is based on a recent enough branch to work.

+### EXITS
+Exits on X64 use `syscall`, which is a 2 bytes instruction.
+Using it to overwrite `ret` might break the line after the return instruction, since `ret` is only a single byte.
+Instead, consider hooking the op before ret.
+Exits on X86 and ARM are not yet supported.
+We'll get there :)